charlesportoferreira/word2vec/docs/examples.md

 ### Generating a Weka compatible file

 One may want to run experiments with [Weka](https://www.cs.waikato.ac.nz/ml/weka/).
-In this case it is necessary to set a flag that allows to convert the output file into a Weka compatible format
+In this case, it is necessary to set a flag that allows converting the output file into a Weka compatible format

- There is one parameter to add
+ There is one parameter to add :

     -ar --> set True to enable arff compatibility